-The following table describes the outstanding Share-based awards and option-based awards held by Named Executive Officers as at March 31, 2022.
-These represent the Replacement LTIP Awards and Earnout Rights granted to the NEOs in accordance with the terms of the Legacy Incentive Plan and in connection with the Merger, respectively, each as discussed above.
-As of March 31, 2022, no options, PSUs, DSUs or RSUs had been awarded to the Company's Named Executive Officers under the Omnibus Incentive Plan.
+The following table describes the outstanding Share-based awards held by Named Executive Officers as at March 31, 2023.
+No option-based awards were granted by the Company in Fiscal 2023 or Fiscal 2022.

+These represent the RSUs and PSUs awarded to the Company's Named Executive Officers under the Omnibus Incentive Plan in Fiscal 2023 and Replacement LTIP Awards and Earnout Rights granted to the NEOs in accordance with the terms of the Legacy Incentive Plan and in connection with the Merger, respectively, each as discussed above.